 The room is used for bilateral meetings with visiting Heads of State, and as a sitting room to receive small groups of guests and for small gatherings, usually at morning or afternoon tea.
 The room also hosts recipients of New Zealand honours before their investiture in the Ballroom.

 This drawing room has had many names, including the Billiard Room, the Smokers Room, and more recently the Green Sitting room.
-It features contemporary New Zealand art, including a work by Michael Smither.
+It features contemporary New Zealand art, including two glass pieces by Ann Robinson and a painting by the late Don Binney.

 The chiffonier is Victorian and the Sheraton oval table was made in the late 18th century, during the reign of George III.
 The clock on the mantel was a gift from the President of Ireland, Mary Robinson (1990-97).